Insight: Gold mine stirs hope and anger in shattered Greece

 Halkidiki has a rich history.
 The Eastern Orthodox monasteries nestled in the hills of Mount Athos are an artistic treasure and UNESCO World Heritage site.

 But northern Greece has also long been fertile territory for explorers.
 Macedonian King Alexander the Great mined for gold in the hilly forests to finance his conquests into Asia 2,300 years ago, according to local authorities.

 Eldorado executives say gold mining could become a significant money-spinner for modern-day Greece, bringing in foreign currency and helping to diversify an economy that is struggling with 27 percent unemployment.

 "The conditions that exist particularly in northeast Greece are unique in my mind," Eldorado CEO Paul Wright said in an interview.
-"I've been in the industry for 35 years and I've yet to see a situation where there is such a mineral endowment that is being recognised - in many cases quantified - but remains unutilised."
+"I've been in the industry for 35 years and I've yet to see a situation where there is such a mineral endowment that is being recognized - in many cases quantified - but remains unutilized."

 Under its five-year plan, Eldorado gives the authorities a minimum 3 million euros ($4 million) a year, laid down in a new royalty scheme.
 Local people make up 90 percent of 1,600 workers the company and its contractors employ now.
 At its peak, Eldorado says they will employ over 2,000 workers at their mines in Halkidiki.

 The Canadian company has the strong backing of the conservative-led government of Samaras, who has tried to drum up foreign investment to inject life into the economy since coming to power in June 2012.